Introduction: Why PRP System Comparison Matters

 A PRP systems comparison is important when physicians evaluate platelet-rich plasma technology.
 As more systems enter the market, differences between them become clearer.
 Therefore, clinicians benefit from understanding how these systems vary before making a decision.

-Because PRP is prepared at the point of care, system design directly affects workflow, consistency, and final composition.
+Furthermore, because PRP is prepared at the point of care, system design directly affects workflow, consistency, and final composition.

 What Makes PRP Systems Different?